Seberang Jaya: Health care

 The Seberang Jaya Hospital, administered by Malaysia's Ministry of Health, is one of the six public hospitals scattered throughout the State of Penang.
-It also serves as the main hospital within the entire municipality of Seberang Perai.
+It also serves as the main hospital for the entire municipality of Seberang Perai.
 The 393-bed hospital offers various specialist treatments and procedures, such as general surgery, nephrology and obstetrics.
 An ongoing upgrade of the hospital, slated for completion by 2021, is expected to increase its capacity by 316 beds.

-Shopping
+Retail

 Sunway Carnival Mall, the sole shopping mall in Seberang Jaya, was opened in 2007 and is the flagship shopping centre of Sunway Group within the State of Penang.
 Its main anchor tenants include Parkson and Golden Screen Cinemas.
 The Sam's Groceria closed down during MCO and being replaced by Noko variety store.
 The mall also contains the Sunway Carnival Convention Centre, a major venue for meetings, incentives, conferences and exhibitions (MICE).
 An ongoing expansion of the mall is expected to increase its gross floor area to 1450000 ft2 by 2022.

 Tourist attractions

 The Penang Bird Park, founded in 1988 (Opened on 26 November), was Malaysia's first aviary.
 It contains more than 300 species of birds, including sea eagles, flamingoes and hornbills.

-Situated at Jalan Todak, the Arulmigu Karumariamman Temple has the largest gopuram in Malaysia, measuring 72 ft tall.
+Situated at Jalan Todak, the Arulmigu Karumariamman Temple has the largest gopuram, or main sculpture tower, in Malaysia, measuring 72 ft tall.